onitu/onitu/docs/drivers.rst

 At this stage, the list of the handlers that can be defined is the following :

-.. function:: get_chunk(filename, offset, size)
+.. function:: get_chunk(metadata, offset, size)

   Return a chunk of a given size, starting at the given offset, from a file.

-  :param filename: The absolute path to the file
+  :param metadata: The metadata of the file
   :type filename: string
   :param offset: The offset from which the content should be retrieved
   :type offset: int